 If you wanted to store information about where someone lived in order to send a bill, then all of the fields about the address had to be kept in the same record.

-Eventually, several people came up with the idea of joining rows of two tables together by using special markers called keys, where one key (the primary key) identified a row in a table, while another key (the foreign key) stored this same number as a pointer in a different field of another table.
+Eventually, people came up with the idea of joining rows of two tables together by using special markers called keys, where one key (the primary key) identified a row in a table, while another key (the foreign key) stored this same number as a pointer in a different field of another table.

 Metadata for data is like labels for labels — it’s all about organization.